phetsims/phet-info/doc/accessible-preferences-quickstart-guide.md

 and have enabled Interactive Description in your package.json.

 PhET is going to start adding Interactive Description to the Preferences dialog for simulations that support alternative input.

-By adding Interactive Description to our Preferences dialog, we aim to enhance the accessibility of our simulations, enabling students to access and use specific simulation controls that can aid their learning process.
+By adding Interactive Description to our Preferences dialog, we enable students to access and use specific simulation controls that can aid their learning process.

 Interactive Description allows individuals who rely on screen readers to interact with our user interfaces effectively.
-By ensuring screen reader compatibility in the Preferences dialog, we empower users to access essential features.
+By adding screen reader support for the Preferences dialog, we empower users to access essential features.
 For example, a user can enable the Voicing option, even if the simulation does not fully support screen reader access.

 ## General Instrumentation Process